umutulasdemir/GithubFollowersProgrammatic/README.md

-# GHProgrammatic
+# GithubFollowersProgrammatic

-GHProgrammatic is an iOS application that allows users to search for GitHub users and view their followers programmatically.
+GithubFollowersProgrammatic is an iOS application that allows users to search for GitHub users and view their followers programmatically.
 The app is built using the MVVM architecture and focuses on providing a clean and maintainable codebase with protocol-oriented programming.

 ## Features